 QLSKC is a population-based prospective longitudinal study of individuals since kindergarten (age 5-6 years).
 The cohort includes 2,000 children representative of the population and 1,017 children exhibiting disruptive behaviour problems who were attending French-speaking public schools in the Canadian province of Quebec during the 1986–87 and 1987–88 school years.
-The study has also involved the participants' parents and the first children of the participants, capturing three generations of individuals.
+The study has also involved participants' parents and the first children of participants, capturing three generations.
+Participants have been followed up 12 times between 1986 and 2010.

 Study design